 This is a fascinating convergence of patriotism, masculinity, class, and (likely) race.
 Minutemen protect (white) America by putting their bodies on the border, but now men can do so without the trappings of masculinity that Minutemen can lay claim to.
 Instead, if they have a computer with a (quick) internet connection, they can defend America from behind a computer screen and, perhaps, lay claim to at least some of the masculine capital that Minutemen on the border earn by putting their bodies on the line.

 From another angle: I wish Foucault were alive today.
-Any Foucauldians out there who want to comment on this virtual panopticon?Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+Any Foucauldians out there who want to comment on this virtual panopticon?Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.